JeffJetton/atari-examples/02 A Very Bare-Bones Program.md

 Pretty simple, eh?

-Next, we'll take advantage of some compiler features to spiff these lines up a little bit!
+Next, we'll take advantage of some compiler features to spiff up our code a little bit!